Concorde Technologies: Contract Management is a Value Center, Not a Cost Center

 Concorde Technology Group started off as Concorde Infomatics in 1985.
 Back then, it was primarily a box shifter.
 In other words, we built, sold, and shipped laptops and desktop computers to companies.
 There were neither annuities nor recurring revenue streams.
-But over time, that changed as the business steadily grew.
+But over time, that changed as the business steadily grew and we began to focus on contract management and its value.

 Today, Concorde Technology Group is a company of four divisions.